bellons91/personal-tech-notes/azure/Azure Storage Account/Azure Storage Account.md

 Using storage accounts, data is secure, highly available, durable, and scalable.

-You can even use Azure Storage publish static content (see [[static-website-hosting-with-azure-storage]]).
+You can even use Azure Storage publish static content (see [[Static website hosting with Azure Storage]]).

 You can use it to create a Virtual Machine with consistent disks and storage.